logo

 Recent Personal Appearances and Related Outreach Activities

 I still do a fair amount of outreach to students and the general public although not as much as I used to.
-See this link for a listing of some of my activities thru 2016.
-(I need to update that list.)
+See this link for a listing of some of my activities thru early 2024.

 Exploring Pluto